TheBevyFlock/bevy_new_2d/docs/design.md

 For each screen, create a plugin that handles the setup and teardown in the [`OnEnter`](https://docs.rs/bevy/latest/bevy/prelude/struct.OnEnter.html) and [`OnExit`](https://docs.rs/bevy/latest/bevy/prelude/struct.OnExit.html) schedules.
-You can also mark an entity to despawn on exit by giving it the [`StateScoped`](https://docs.rs/bevy/latest/bevy/prelude/struct.StateScoped.html) component.
+You should mark the screen's entities to despawn on exit by giving them the [`StateScoped`](https://docs.rs/bevy/latest/bevy/prelude/struct.StateScoped.html) component.

 ```rust